KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

          **Geographic coordinates format**

          For every type defined above the user has to specify the format of the geographic coordinate: wether latitude comes first or vice versa.

+Attributes and measures can be given an alias.
+For measures the user can also specify the aggregation function.

 Map widgets also support the addition of calculated fields.